-SCRAP PUDDING -Put the scraps of bread, crust and crumb, into a bowl, with sufficient milk to cover them well. with a saucepan lid or a plate, and put into the oven to soak for half an hour.
-Take it out and mash the bread with a fork until it is a pulp; then add a handful of raisins and as many currants, a teaspoonful of brown sugar, half a cup of milk, some candied lemon peel, and one egg.
-S.ir it up well, grease a pudding-dish, and pour the pudding in.
+SCRAP PUDDING -Put the scraps of bread, crust and crumb, into a bowl, with sufficient milk to cover them well.
+Cover as many currants, a teaspoonful of brown sugar, half a cup of milk, some candied lemon peel, and one egg.
+Sir it up well, grease a pudding-dish, and pour the pudding in.
 Grate over it a little nutmeg, put it into a moderate oven, and let it bake for an hour and a half.

-How to CAN PEACHES .-- As the time has arrived to can peaches, many have asked us how we canned them so nearly whole.-The secret is to never boil the fruit before putting it into the can.
-Select perfect fruit just ripe, peel, and to evpound of white sugar.
+How TO CAN PEACHES .--- As the time has arrived to can peaches, many have asked us how we canned them so nearly whole .---The secret is to never boil the fruit before putting it into the can.
+Select perfect fruit just ripe, peel, and to ev-ery pound of fruit use one quarter of a pound of white sugar.
 Mix the sugar with a little water and let it come to a boil for fifteen minutes, to form a syrup.
 We use glass cans; put in the peaches and fill up with the syrup not quite full.
 Place in a kettle of cold water, the bottom resting on pieces of wood to prevent the glass from coming in contact with the bottom of the hot kettle.
 Gradually fetch to a boil, having the water up to the neck of the can.
 Boil twenty minutes, then fill the can with hot syrup and seal up while the steam issues from the can.
 See that the rubber is on properly.
 They will keep well.

-Assorted Kisses .- A humorous friend of ours used to be particularly enthusiastic on the classic subject of osculation.
+Assorted KISSES.-A humorous friend of ours used to be particularly enthusiastic on the classic subject of osculation.
 He declared that there were few "sciences" so difficult of acquisition.
-"People," said he, will kiss; yet not one in a hundred knows how to extract bliss from lovely lips any more than he knows how to make diamonds from charcoal.
-He used to relate his experience of a good-night's kiss, imprinted on the lips of his inamorata after having es-corted her to and from a New England forfeit party, where the poor girl, being the belle of the evening, had been kissed and, during the past season five pounds per tree. as he expressed himself, "slobbered over by They were planted five years ago from seed all and sundry."
-He declared that in that imported from Brazil. 'nine distinct and separate flavors," namely "onious, tobacco, peppermint, gin, lager-
+"People," said he, will kiss; yet not one in a hundred knows how to extract bliss from lovely lips any more than he knows how to make diamends from charcoal.
+He used to relate his experience of a good-night's kiss, imprinted on the lips of his inamorata after having escorted her to and from a New England forfeit party, where the poor girl, being the belle of the evening, had been kissed and, as he expressed himself, "slobbered over by all and sundry."
+He declared that in that one chaste salute he could discriminate "nine distinct and separate flavors," namely "onions, tobacco, peppermint, gin, lager-beer, brandy, checkerburry, musk and camphor.